Stock market today: Wall Street is mixed ahead of updates on U.S. shoppers

 Several were holding a bit steadier Monday after dropping sharply last week.
 PacWest Bancorp. rose 7.5% after losing 21% last week, for example.

 In markets abroad, Japan's Nikkei 225 gained 0.8% and is near its highest level since the early 1990s.
-It's risen on strong corporate earnings reports and signs that inflationary pressures might be easing.
+It's climbed on strong corporate earnings reports and signs that inflationary pressures might be easing.

 Over the weekend, finance ministers of the Group of Seven advanced economies wrapped up a meeting in Japan with a call for vigilance given many uncertainties for the global economy.